marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 #### Technical details on creating withdraw request and claiming

-When creating a withdraw request, a specific number of lamports is designated for withdrawal after the delayed claiming period.
+When creating a withdrawal request, a specific number of lamports is designated for withdrawal after the delayed claiming period (3 epochs).
-This represents the maximum amount that can be withdrawn once the period elapses.
+This represents the maximum amount that can be withdrawn.
-However, during this time, staking rewards may accrue, resulting in a discrepancy between the requested withdrawal amount and the actual available lamports in stake accounts.
+However, during the delayed claiming period, staking rewards may accrue, resulting in a discrepancy between the requested withdrawal amount and the actual available lamports in the stake accounts.
-The system only allows withdrawal of the specified amount in the withdraw request.
+The system only allows withdrawal of the specified amount in the withdrawal request.

 At time of withdrawal (`claim-withdraw-request`), one must specify the stake account from which the amount will be taken.
 This typically results in __splitting the stake account__,